sookim-econ/sookim-econ.github.io/index.md

 ---
 layout: page
-title: "Home"
+title: "Teja Konduri"
 ---
-I am the Data Strategy Postdoctoral fellow at the [Graduate School](https://graduateschool.nd.edu/) and the [Division of Student Affairs](https://studentaffairs.nd.edu) at the University of Notre Dame.
-I recieved my Ph.D. in Economics from the [Department of Economics](https://economics.nd.edu) at the University of Notre Dame in June, 2024.
-My primary research interests include Applied Macroeconometrics, Time Series, and Machine Learning Forecasting.
+I am a Data Strategy Postdoctoral fellow at the [Graduate School](https://graduateschool.nd.edu/) and the [Division of Student Affairs](https://studentaffairs.nd.edu) at the University of Notre Dame.
+I received my Ph.D. in Economics from the [Department of Economics](https://economics.nd.edu) at the University of Notre Dame in June 2024.
+My primary research interests include Applied Macroeconometrics, Time Series, and Forecasting using Machine Learning Methods.
 [Christiane Baumeister](https://sites.google.com/site/cjsbaumeister/home) is my Ph.D. advisor.
-I interned at Amazon in the summer of 2023 as an Economist in their Supply Chain Optimization Technologies (SCOT) org.
+I interned as an Economist at Amazon Supply Chain Optimization Technologies (SCOT) in the summer of 2023.

 **I am on the job market during the 2024-2025 academic year.** [My Job Market Paper](/uploads/Konduri_JMP.pdf) offers a systematic comparison of the forecasting accuracy of machine learning models in predicting U.S. macroeconomic and financial indicators.
 I will be attending the NABE TEC 2024 job fair and am open to interviews for positions in the tech industry, economic consulting, and government roles.